Milk System Changes on Established Dairy Farms

 (The links below require Adobe's free Acrobat Reader to view.)

 - One of the primary concerns of the law is with antibiotic contamination of milk.
 Information on this may be found in manual DY-323

 - Milk from farm bulk tanks must be picked up within 72 hours.
 Tanks must be emptied at each pickup unless: the tank is emptied later and before the next milking or the bulk tank has a temperature recording chart.
 In all cases, bulk tanks must be washed once each 72 hours of use.

 - If an established licensed dairy farm wishes to make changes to its milking system, it should consult the Equipment Installation Manual for requirements.
 (This manual is primarily a table of contents with links to other documents found within).

 Here are some construction plan tips.

 - Manual DY-348 provides information behind the setup of a new dairy farm to the owner of an established dairy farm for review.
 This would be helpful in implementing changes on the established farm.

-- If an established farm makes any changes to a well or water system, that farm must contact the Lansing Office at 800-292-3939 for a review of the planned changes and information on who to contact for approval of new well sites.
+- If an established farm makes any changes to a well or water system, that farm must notify your MDARD inspector or contact the Lansing Office at 800-292-3939 and your local health department for a review of the planned changes and information on who to contact for approval of new well sites.

 - For further information take a look at DY-321, DY-344, DY-346.
 These may or may not apply to your specific situation.